nayan-tech/nayan-blog/source/_posts/To-monitor-and-restart-services-using-Monit.md

 And that’s it.
 It will automatically restart any service or script.
 Moreover it is very simple to setup.
 Monit is quite extensible and can be easily customized or expanded for monitoring all kinds of services for small and large networks.

-The author of this blog currently works at [NAYAN](https://nayan.co) Nayan is a platform that offers high precision services for traffic monitoring, capturing traffic violation and road safety.
-Check out our [website](https://nayan.co).

-Find some more exciting AI blogs [here](https://nayan.co/blog/categories/AI/ "AI blogs")
+Find some more exciting AI blogs [here](https://nayan.co/blog/categories/AI/ "AI blogs") The author of this blog currently works at [NAYAN](https://nayan.co)